gchriswill/METCS665-FINAL/README.md

 release it.
 Done!

 # IMPORTANT NOTES
-Has integrated several **FREE** tools for "finding bug" and/or "check style"
+Xcode has integrated several **FREE** tools for "finding bug" and/or "checking style"
 tools for iOS development with Swift.
 This project has already all these
-configurations manually set in the project scheme `SwiftDelegation`.
-Github
+configurations manually set in the project scheme `SwiftDelegation` and project settings.
-actions/workflows were disabled as I couldn't find a **FREE** official service
+Github actions/workflows were disabled as I couldn't find a **FREE** official service
 for CI/CD integrated in Github marketplace, and also I didn't had enough time
 to create my own.
 So, the only external CI/CD service found was Travis CI.
 A brief description is provided in the presentation to be submitted.